lumy/EternityII/doc/main.md

   Load an old population or a new one.
 If old_pop is False, the new     population will be loaded from config.population_file_base.

-- [Bool](https://docs.python.org/2/library/stdtypes.html#boolean-values) old_pop: loading the old population saved at   config.population_file_saved
+- [bool](https://docs.python.org/2/library/stdtypes.html#boolean-values) old_pop: loading the old population saved at   config.population_file_saved

 - return: A [Puzzle](doc/puzzle.md) object.

 ### _load_file

-  Use to load a Puzzle with dill.
+  Use to load a file with dill, used for loading puzzle. file should have     been wrote with dill.

-- [Str](https://docs.python.org/2/library/stdtypes.html#sequence-types-str-unicode-list-tuple-bytearray-buffer-xrange) path: path to the file to load
+- [str](https://docs.python.org/2/library/stdtypes.html#sequence-types-str-unicode-list-tuple-bytearray-buffer-xrange) path: path to the file to load

 - return: object (excepted [Puzzle](doc/puzzle.md) but no check is made)